patrikhellberg/nc-frontend-challenge/README.md

 Another consideration would be to make the application PWA compatible, since it might be a handy app to put on your phone home screen.

 A small consistency improvement would also be to update the countdown text.
 Currently we use "days" for days and "h" for hours, it would be more consistent to abbreviate either all or none of the labels.
-Also there is a space between the hour value and the "h" in the design which as was not sure if it was intentional, so I removed it.
+Also there is a space between the hour value and the "h" in the design which I was not sure if it was intentional, so I removed it.

 ## Testing